And, Why I’m Proud To Be Called A Pillow Fluffer!

 And now, I hope that you’ll like this.

-Below are numerous pairings of five pillows each in rows.
+Below are numerous Laurel-curated pairings of five pillows in each row.
 If you click on any image, it will take you to the source.

 - Etsy (lots and lots of great places, but these are some that I particularly like)